guillermolopezareal/real-time-visual-tracking-rnn/README.md

 ✨ Real-Time Visual Tracking Using Recurrent Regression Networks (RNN)

-This repository contains the implementation for the project “Real-Time Visual Tracking with Recurrent Regression Networks” developed for CS577 – Deep Learning.
-The goal is to design a model capable of detecting and tracking objects across frames using a combination of:

 Fully Connected Networks (baseline detection) Convolutional Neural Networks (CNNs)
 Recurrent Neural Networks (RNN / ConvLSTM)